TomGrobbe/MenuAPI/README.md

 ### In short

-It's very simple, don't steal my stuff, try to take credit for code that isn't yours and don't try to make money using my work.
+It's very simple, don't steal my stuff, don't try to take credit for code that isn't yours and don't try to make money using my work.
 That's all I ask.

 If you'd like to do something that's not allowed per this license, contact me and we might be able to figure something out.